-It’s the final stretch of a package’s journey and often the most expensive, unpredictable, and visible part of delivery.
+It’s the final stretch of a package’s journey and often the most expensive, unpredictable, and visible part of the delivery process.
 The good news?
 AI delivery and automation are rapidly turning this pain point into a playground for innovation, improving speed, cutting costs, and making urban logistics kinder to cities and customers alike.

 Two quick facts that show the scale of the problem: the last mile can account for roughly half of total shipping costs, making it the most cost-intensive part of deliveries.